Top Cow Productions: 2000s

-In 2006, Top Cow made a business agreement with Marvel Comics to use several of their licensed properties in their own series, with characters including Wolverine and the Punisher, appearing in crossovers (Darkness/Wolverine and Witchblade/Punisher).
-Also, as part of this agreement, several Top Cow artists provided art chores on various Marvel series, such as Tyler Kirkham (Phoenix: Warsong and New Avengers/Transformers), Mike Choi (X-23: Target X), and Silvestri himself (X-Men: Messiah Complex).
-At the 2007 San Diego Comic Con, an announcement was made by Marvel Comics extending the deal into 2008.
-They also used Kickstarter to fund some of the comics.
+In 2006, Top Cow made a business agreement with Marvel Comics to publish crossovers such as Darkness/Wolverine and Witchblade/Punisher.
+As part of this agreement, several Top Cow artists also provided art chores on various Marvel series.
+Tyler Kirkham worked on Phoenix: Warsong and New Avengers/Transformers; Mike Choi worked on X-23: Target X; and Silvestri himself worked on X-Men: Messiah Complex.
+At the 2007 San Diego Comic-Con, an announcement was made by Marvel Comics extending the deal into 2008.